ALSETLab/OpenIMDML/README.md

 ## Scope
 The OpenIMDML is an open-source Modelica-based library that is focused on modeling and simulation of induction motor models in the phasor domain.
 It was built using the Modelica language, leveraging the Modelica Standard Library, and functions in conjunction with [OpenIPSL](https://github.com/OpenIPSL/OpenIPSL).
 The library contains an extensive selection of single-phase and three-phase induction motor models, both in multi-domain and non-multi-domain modeling representation, and a variable speed drive model that is not modeled in traditional power system tools but is ubiquitously used in startup and operation of induction motors.
 ### Please cite our work!
+If you use OpenIMDML in your work or research, all we ask in exchange is that you cite the reference publications according to your use.
+Preferably, please cite this repository by using our preferred reference, as seen on the GitHub GUI.

 We have submitted a paper to the SoftwareX journal, which we would welcome you to cite as:

 > Fachini, Fernando, et al. "OpenIMDML: Open Instance Multi-Domain Motor Library utilizing the Modelica Modeling Language."
 SoftwareX (2023)